Stop Central Portfolio Control Debt Collection Harassment

 Request Debt Validation

 Under the FDCPA, you can request written debt validation within 30 days of the initial contact.
 This request obligates the collector to provide proof of the debt, ensuring it is legitimate.

 You must write your request and keep a copy for your records.
 When you receive validation, review it carefully.
 If the collector fails to respond or cannot provide valid documentation, this could strengthen your case against them.
-Remember, you can dispute any debt you believe is inaccurate or unfair.

 In your letter, clearly state your intent and the reasons behind it, and send it via certified mail to ensure you have proof of delivery.
+After receiving your letter, the collector may only contact you to confirm they will cease communications or inform you of specific actions, such as filing a lawsuit.

-Report Central Portfolio Control to CFPB: Filing Complaints
+Where to Report Central Portfolio Control Harassment

 You can report Central Portfolio Control to the CFPB (Consumer Financial Protection Bureau), the Federal Trade Commission (FTC), and your state’s attorney general.
 These agencies investigate potentially abusive practices and may take action against debt collectors.
-When filing your complaint, provide as much detail as possible, including your documented evidence of harassment.
-This information helps in your case and contributes to broader efforts to hold debt collectors accountable for their actions.
-By participating in this process, you can help protect other consumers from similar harassment and promote fair debt collection practices.

 Protecting Yourself from Future Harassment